A Guide To Simplified Expenses For Small Businesses

 3 or more £650

-A relevant occupant is someone who occupies the premises as a home or someone who stays at the premises otherwise than in the course of the trade.
+A relevant occupant refers to anyone who occupies the premises as a home or stays there outside the scope of business activities.

 Benefits